-The experience of a Honda Element owner with a faulty window, as explained in the complaint, has been typical of many Honda owners.
+What occurred to one Honda we represent is typical of what many Honda owners have experienced.
 The driver's side window slid down suddenly while he was driving on a smooth road.
 A few months later, the window on the passenger side of the vehicle also slid down into the door and would not move back up.
 The owner incurred more than $300 in repair costs, which Honda refused to pay for.

 Lieff Cabraser attorney Jonathan Selbin commented on the case: "Not only did our clients complain to Honda about their failures at the time, but before we filed this lawsuit we reached out to and notified Honda of the problem and asked them to resolve it for everyone who has the vehicles.
 Honda never responded."

 If the window system in your Honda Element, Honda Pilot, Honda Civic, Honda Accord, Honda Odyssey, Acura MDX, Acura CL, Acura TSX has failed or become inoperable, please use the form below to contact an attorney at Lieff Cabraser to submit your complaint and to discuss potential claims.

 The information you provide is important in assisting us learn of the full extent of the alleged defect in Honda and Acura windows.
 There is no charge or obligation for our review of your complaint.